 Orton smashing Cody Rhodes in the head with the announcer's bell in their September 2011 match.
 He cracked Rhodes' head open, and blood was pouring out.
 Nauseating to look at, and Rhodes required nine staples to stitch his scalp back together.

 Five Moves of Doom: Garvin Stomp, Elevated DDT, Powerslam, Twisting Backbreaker, RKO.
 He had also added Olympic Slam and a Powerbomb to his set for while, but it appears like the those two plus the Twisting Backbreaker have all but disappeared.
 He would use the Punt as a finisher for a while but that has since been banned.
-Now he's left with the running clotheslines, Powerslam, Elevated DDT, and RKO.
+After all those changes, he was left with the running clotheslines, Powerslam, Elevated DDT, and RKO.

 WWE seems intent on trying to make as many Randy Orton clones as possible.
 Rob Conway tried to copy the "attack senior wrestlers" shtick, and Orton's look appears to be WWE's current gold standard.
 Crew cut, tribal tattoos, and trunks is practically the standard look in WWE nowadays.
 Hell, Ken(ny) Dykstra/Doane is a straight-up Orton clone on the indy circuit with moves like the "RKDoane."

-Also, in a recent feud with Kane, he proceeded to kidnap and torture Paul Bearer - just like Edge had done about two years ago.
-Cruelly (and somewhat hilariously) subverted when Kane revealed he didn't give two shits about Bearer anymore.
+Also, in a feud with Kane, he proceeded to kidnap and torture Paul Bearer - just like Edge had done about two years ago.
+Subverted when Kane revealed he didn't give two shits about Bearer anymore.

-Randy Orton: I would RKO my own grandmother if it meant keeping this titlenote the WWE Championship; Randy was on WWE Monday Night RAW.
+Randy Orton: I would RKO my own grandmother if it meant keeping this titlenote the WWE Championship; Randy was on [[WWERaw} Raw]].
 And then I'd RKO your grandmother just to see the look on her face!

 He said it himself that he has anger problems.
 Just ask Christian who spit in his face and received a boot to the junk in response.
 Or R-Truth who hit him with a water bottle and received a steel chair.